- 1 PROPERTIES OF SPIRULINA

 – Its use can interfere with some medicines or supplements, reason why you should consult with a specialist if you are taking any supplement or medication.

-More information on natural medicine.
+More information on foods.